davidjericho/mod_proxy_gluster/README.md

 # mod_proxy_gluster
 Modified mod_proxy_gluster supporting large files, ISO8601 times, and icons in much the same manner as the normal mod_autoindex from Apache.
 This module has been tested on both Apache 2.2 and 2.4.

+# New location

+This code has since been migrated to the official Gluster project GitHub area.
+See https://github.com/gluster/mod_proxy_gluster for the latest version.

 # SYNOPSIS

 mod_proxy and related modules implement a proxy/gateway for Apache HTTP Server, supporting a number of popular protocols as well as several different load balancing algorithms.